 |*.log||SAS log file containing errors, data set details, etc.|

 Preparing Data for SAS:

-In order to use Statistical Analysis System, Data should be in an Excel table format or SAS format.
-It is necessary to understand about how the data should be organized in tables so that it can be able to run on SAS.
+In order to use the Statistical Analysis System, Data should be in an Excel table format or SAS format.
+It is necessary to understand how the data should be organized in tables so that it can be able to run on SAS.

 There are three windows appear when Statistical Analysis System is opened.
 The left window is called the Results/ Explorer window.
-The leading window contains the Log window, the Editor window and the Output window.
+The leading window contains the Log window, the Editor window, and the Output window.
 To toggle among the windows, the tabs along the bottom are used.

 The Explorer/Results Window: